fukamachi/mito/README.markdown

     (dbi:disconnect mito:*connection*)))
 ```

+Use `connection-database-name` to get the name of the current
+connection, or of the one given as parameter.

 ### deftable macro

 As Mito's dao table class is defined as a CLOS metaclass, you can define a table class like this: